Human DevelopmentTranscending potential through academic and professional development

 Conclusion

 In conclusion, a pioneer of humanistic psychology in the 20th century, Maslow remains influential and controversial.
-Humanistic and integral philosophers praise Maslow for being the father of third force and fourth force psychology.
-Maslow's dynamic-holistic needs theory provides an intuitive framework for understanding the dynamic and flexible nature of human motivation and needs, helps marketers match product strategies to customer needs, helps organizations meet employee needs with individualized benefits programs, and serves as the foundation for more extensive motivation theories.
-Contributions aside, contextualists and academics tend to deride or ignore Maslow for his unyielding optimism in the human being; however, seem to base most of their criticisms by branding Maslow's theories too rigid to reflect reality, resulting in criticism and censure of Maslow's ideas in both science and academia.
+Humanistic and integral philosophers praise Maslow for being the father of third-force and fourth-force psychology.
+Maslow's dynamic-holistic needs theory provides an intuitive framework for understanding the dynamic and flexible nature of human motivation and needs, helps marketers match product strategies to customer needs, helps organizations meet employee needs with individualized benefits programs, and is the foundation for more extensive motivation theories.

 Human Development Perspectives